-While you could spend a few days here exploring everything there is to do, there are a few things I would definitely recommend if you only have a short period of time.
+While you could spend a few days here exploring everything there is to do (read my post on things to do in Miami for kids), there are a few things I would definitely recommend if you only have a short period of time.

 Head to Ocean Drive to check out their amazing Art Deco style buildings, boutique stores and fantastic restaurants.
 This is a great place for shopping and dining, but it’s also great just for people watching or enjoying the architecture.

 Miami has some beautiful white sandy beaches if you want to spend some time topping up your tan.
 South Beach can get a little crowded, but you can find quieter areas if you know where to look.
 South Pointe Park is all the way down at the end of South Beach and a much less crowded area to sit on the sand.

 Wynwood Walls is one of my favorite places in Miami.
 Artists from across the globe have come here to use the walls of buildings as their blank canvases, creating incredible art work that includes life sized murals, paintings, and graffiti.